saxenap/nanohub/README.md

 1. Docker<sup>4</sup>
    1. Install for [Terminal/Shell](https://docs.docker.com/get-docker/)
    2. Install for Desktop
+   3. Additional Guidance (Windows)
+         1. For docker, you must have virtualization enabled in BIOS
+            1. Called different things for different manufacturers
+            2. Google to find yours
+               1. Example: ASUS = "SVM Mode"
+         2. You will also need a 64 bit machine (x64 architecture, or ARM64 works as well) in order to install the WSL 2 Linux kernel.
+      You can use a x86 (32 bit) processor, however you are extremely limited in what images you can download (this does not matter for mac because they emulate x64).
+         3. In order for docker to work, we will need to install Make on Windows.
+We will do this [via MinGW](https://www.youtube.com/watch?v=taCJhnBXG_w).
+            1. Shell used in video: Git
+         4. Once Make is installed, navigate to the folder with the root of the nanoHUB repository (what you cloned to) with shell.
+            1. Once in destination, make sure of the following:
+               1. You should see "MINGW64" or similar behind your name/id depending on what architecture you are.
+               2. Run the command "mingw32-make"
+                  1. The result should be "cp nanoHUB/.env.dev nanoHUB/.env"
 2. Git<sup>5</sup>
    1. Install for [Terminal/Shell](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
    2. (Optional) Install for [Desktop](https://git-scm.com/downloads/guis)